andis-sprinkis/linux-install/README.md

    exit
    ```

-## Encryption, automatic unlocking and mounting of the other drives in the system
+## Encryption, automatic unlocking and mounting of the other drives on the system

 LVM on LUKS.